NicolasSimard/ENT/theta/README.md

 of the field $K=\Q(\sqrt(-23))$.

 #### Initialize
-As in the previous example, start PARI/GP in the theta/ directory, load the scripts, set the working precision, define K and call `pipinit`:
+As in the previous example, start PARI/GP in the `ENT/theta/` directory, load the scripts, set the working precision, define K and call `pipinit(K)`:

 ```
 (14:39) gp > \r Thetapip.gp